wpswings/points-and-rewards-for-woocommerce/readme.txt

 * [**Points and Rewards Backend Demo**](https://demo.wpswings.com/points-and-rewards-for-woocommerce-pro/get-personal-demo/?utm_source=wpswings-par-demo&utm_medium=par-org-page&utm_campaign=backend-demo)

-== PLUGIN COMPATIBILITIES ==
+== POINTS AND REWARDS  PLUGIN COMPATIBILITIES ==

-* WooCommerce rewards plugin is compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**WooCommerce  Wallet System Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-par-pro&utm_medium=par-org-page&utm_campaign=par-wallet) plugin.
+* WooCommerce rewards plugin is compatible with [**Wallet System for WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**WooCommerce  Wallet System Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=par-org-page&utm_campaign=wallet-pro/) plugin.
 This compatibility allows you to convert your earned points into wallet credit based on a specific conversion rate.
 The admin can set points conversion into wallet credit he wants to allow.
 For example, 10 points equal 2 wallet credits.
 Customers can later use this wallet credit for purchases in the store.

-* WooCommerce store owners use the customer's loyalty points plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the rewards plugin’s strings.
+* Points for rewards plugin is compatible with [**Currency Switcher for WooCommercer**](https://wordpress.org/plugins/woocommerce-currency-switcher/).The Currency Switcher for WooCommerce plugin allows your customers to select the currency unit for their purchase.
+They can choose from the currencies for the Points and Rewards system.
+This increases the user experience.
+All transactions will happen in the currency they select.
+For example, if 10 points = $1, but the customer chooses INR as a switch, it will show as 10 points = ₹82.36.

-* WooCommerce points and reward plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.
+* Points and reward plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.

 * [**Elementor Page Builder**](https://wordpress.org/plugins/elementor/) is compatible with the Points and Rewards for WooCommerce plugin.
 This compatibility lets you use Elementor’s capabilities to add “apply points” snippets to the cart page and checkout page efficiently.

+* WooCommerce store owners use the customer's loyalty points plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the rewards plugin’s strings.

+* The WooCommerce Points and Rewards Plugin is compatible with [**Subscriptions For WooCommerce Free**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscriptions For WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=par-org-page&utm_campaign=subs-pro/) allowing the users to get points on subscription products

+For example, User A has bought a subscription product from your website for the first time, he/she will get points as per the reward system.
+But now with this compatibility, the user will also get points on renewal of the purchased product.

 == WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS ==